SampSharp/docs/Introduction.md

-SampSharp is a framework for writing game modes for SA-MP using C# using the .NET (core) runtime.
+SampSharp is a framework for writing game modes for SA-MP using C# and the .NET runtime.
 This means you can make use of everything [.NET](https://dot.net) has to offer, including [thousands of NuGet packages](https://nuget.org).

 SampSharp consists of a few parts:
 - A plugin which hosts the .NET Runtime and provides the an API interface which SampSharp's .NET libraries consumes